joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 "Defaulting Lender" means any Lender (other than a Lender which is a Sponsor Affiliate):

-- (a) which has failed to make its participation in a Loan available or has notified the Facility Agent or the Parent (which has notified the Facility Agent) that it will not make its participation in a Loan available by the Utilisation Date of that Loan in accordance with clause 6.4 (Lenders' Participation);
+1. which has failed to make its participation in a Loan available or has notified the Facility Agent or the Parent (which has notified the Facility Agent) that it will not make its participation in a Loan available by the Utilisation Date of that Loan in accordance with clause 6.4 (Lenders' Participation);
-- (b) which has otherwise rescinded or repudiated a Senior Finance Document; or
+2. which has otherwise rescinded or repudiated a Senior Finance Document; or
-- (c) with respect to which an Insolvency Event has occurred and is continuing;
+3. with respect to which an Insolvency Event has occurred and is continuing;

 "Delegate" means any delegate, agent, attorney or co-trustee appointed by the Security Agent;